Student Leadership Opportunities

 Fellows are recruited each semester on the recommendation of a faculty and/or staff member.

-Through a partnership with New Jersey Campus Compact, Stockton University is committed to dramatically increasing opportunities for college students to demonstrate excellence while engaging with issue-driven projects in the local community.
+Through a partnership with EngageNJ (formerly Campus Compact New Jersey), Stockton University is committed to dramatically increasing opportunities for college students to demonstrate excellence while engaging with issue-driven projects in the local community.
 ChangeBuilders, simply, make a measurable difference in their community.
 The goal is to develop a culture of young, socially responsible graduates with the skills to succeed in achieving their own work-life goals and in their efforts to be part of change for the better.

 There are five goals to the ChangeBuilders Program at Stockton: